huggingface/blog/winning-aimo-progress-prize.md

     ![tora.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/winning-aimo-progress-prize/tora.png)

-    _Figure from the ToRA paper on the tool integrated reasoning format we trained our models with._
+    _Figure from the ToRA paper on the tool-integrated reasoning format we trained our models with._

 We performed “full fine-tuning” in both stages, where all model weights were updated during backpropagation.
 In other words, we did not use parameter-efficient techniques like LoRA or DoRA because we were not confident they could match the performance of full fine-tuning without significant experimentation.
 We used the “packing” feature from TRL’s `SFTTrainer` to concatenate multiple samples in a single chunk of 2048 tokens.
 All models were trained with gradient checkpointing and sharded with the DeepSpeed ZeRO-3 protocol to ensure the weights, gradients, and optimizer states could fit within the available VRAM.
 See below for the main hyperparameters we used in each stage: